 Figure 7 shows the percentage of failure types and a ranking of causes.

 In 2021, internal corrosion remained the leading type of pipeline failure, representing 51 per cent of all pipeline leaks and ruptures.
 More than 76 per cent of internal corrosion failures were on uncoated steel pipelines; the remaining failures were on nonmetallic pipelines with metallic risers and connections that are susceptible to corrosion.

 In 2021, 38 per cent of pipeline failures from internal corrosion were due to multiple corrosion mechanisms (called multimechanism corrosion).
 The most common internal corrosion cause types were under deposit corrosion (14 per cent) and at nine per cent each: carbon dioxide (CO2) corrosion, corrosion under internal coating, and microbiologically influenced corrosion.

 Forty-seven per cent of internal corrosion failures were on pipelines transporting oil-well effluent, which can be attributed to the corrosive agents in these fluids.

 For pipelines transporting corrosive fluids, companies must develop a program to monitor for corrosion and, where corrosion occurs, minimize its progression, or replace the pipe.

 - doing effective cleaning (called "pigging") of pipeline segments to remove solids and debris,

 - using biocide chemical treatments to kill microbial organisms in the pipeline,

-- removing water from the pipeline, and
+- removing water from the pipeline or preventing it from entering, and

 Additional data about pipeline performance in Alberta is available in the full workbook.